justsml/node-streaming-image-proxy/README.md

 This is a **reference quality** streaming proxy server that can be used to proxy content from a source URL to the browser.

 It is written in TypeScript and uses Express.js as the web server.

+For image processing it uses the excellent [`sharp`](https://github.com/lovell/sharp?tab=readme-ov-file) library, which uses the ultra fast [libvips](https://github.com/libvips/libvips) under the hood.

 ```sh
 npm i